-Sometimes customers or clients just won't pay.
+Being in business is hard work, especially if your business is overrun with bad debts and high taxes.
+Sometimes customers or clients just won't pay for the service or product you have provided.
 No matter how many statements you send out, even if you take the customer to small claims court, you may not get your money.
 But there is a way to make lemonade from this lemon of a customer.

-If your business has already shown this amount as income for tax purposes, you may be able to reduce your business income by the amount of the bad debt.
+If your business has already shown the expected revenue from customer payment as income for tax purposes—and the later become bad debts—you may be able to reduce your business income by the bad debt amount.

-A bad debt or un-collectible account is a receivable owed by a customer, client, or patient which the business owner or creditor is not able to collect.
-Bad debts may be written off by the creditor at the end of the year, if it is determined that the debt is un-collectible.
+Bad debt—or an uncollectible account—is a receivable owed by a customer, client, or patient which the business owner or creditor is not able to collect.
+Bad debts may be written off by the creditor at the end of the year if it is determined that the debt is uncollectible.

 The IRS says bad debts include: